A CLINICALLY PROVEN NATURAL NUTRIENT

-Increasing numbers of people report mood changes that leave them feeling “blue” at some point in their lives, especially in response to every day’s life stressors.
-This phenomena is especially common among older people and among women.
+Increasing numbers of people report mood changes that leave them feeling despondent or “blue” at some point in their lives.
+This is especially common among older people and among women.
+Whether experienced as a short-lived problem or a long-term condition, such gloomy feelings affect people’s ability to function properly in their jobs, studies and personal lives.

 PS eases negative moods that may occur from time to time in response to life’s stressors